Aircloak/aircloak/air/docs/content/components.md

 ### Insights Cloak

-Insights Cloak (`IC`) analyses and anonymizes sensitive data as requested by Insights Air.
+Insights Cloak analyses and anonymizes sensitive data as requested by Insights Air.
 It operates on raw and sensitive data and should therefore run in an environment that is well protected.
 Insights Cloak does not require the ability to receive inbound connections.
 Upon booting it will establish connections to the Insights Air instance it has been statically configured to trust.
 Multiple Insights Cloak instances can all be connected to the same Insights Air